crackalamoo/bardgpt/README.md

     * `--transformer_heads`: number of attention heads used in the transformer.
 Not used for n-gram model.
 Default: `4`.
     * `--val_split`: proportion of data to use for validation.
 Default: `0.2`.
     * `--save_at_end`: a flag indicating to save the final model after all epochs regardless of whether it had the lowest validation loss.
 The default behavior is to save the model with the lowest validation loss.
-    * `--verbose`: a flag used to print extra information about the input data and a model summary.
+    * `--verbose`: a flag used to print extra information about the input data, a model summary, and additional sample outputs after training.

     Example: `python model.py t --vocab_size 2048 --transformer_layers 4 --verbose --save_at_end`.